 \subsection{Stokes automorphisms}

-The analysis of the conifold and large radius behavior indicate that there are two types of trans-series appearing in the resurgent structure of this theory.
-The first one is associated to the boundary conditions (\ref{bc-aco}), (\ref{ps-con}), while the second one is associated to the boundary condition (\ref{new-lr}).
-A compact way to encode these trans-series is to obtain the corresponding Stokes automorphisms, as it was done in \cite{im} for the closed topological string.
+The analysis in the previous section indicates that there are two new types of trans-series sectors appearing in the resurgent structure of this theory.
+The first one is associated to the new boundary condition at the conifold (\ref{bc-aco}) and (\ref{ps-con}), while the second one is associated to the new boundary condition at large radius (\ref{new-lr}).
+A compact way to encode these trans-series sectors is to obtain the corresponding Stokes automorphisms, as it was done in~\cite{im} for the closed topological string.